-Take Google’s search engine.
+Take Google’s search engine as an example.
 Remember when you used to have to search for something based on keywords?
-It worked but it was clunky and made you have to think of your question in an unnatural way.
-Now you can search for something online the same way you would in person.
+It worked but it was clunky and made you pose your question in an unnatural way.
+Now you can search for something online in much the same way you would in person.

-As voice-based virtual assistants like Alexa and Siri continue to develop, the ability to use natural language to get information will get better and better.
+As voice-based virtual assistants like Alexa and Siri continue to develop, the ability to use natural language to get information from our increasingly intelligent machines will get better and better.

-The voice controlled systems are just the beginning though.
+But voice controlled systems are just the beginning.
 Companies are investing a lot of time and money into developing more advanced NLP algorithms that not only understand human language, but are able to produce correct responses in a range of complex situations.

-Get ready to say hello to the next big virtual assistant 👋
+Get ready to say hello to the next wave of virtual assistants 👋

 Future of natural language processing

-Parsing and generating text works well for sentences and phrases with relatively straightforward construction but things begin to get a bit funky when you speak like you would casually in a conversation.
+Parsing and generating text works well for sentences and phrases with relatively straightforward construction, but things begin to get a bit funky when you speak as you would casually in a conversation.

 It’s still very hard to have a natural conversation with a computer.

-Google has taken this challenge on though and has made some remarkable breakthroughs with what they call Duplex, a technology that conducts natural “real world” conversations on the phone for you like scheduling certain types of appointments, or booking tables at the restaurants.
+Google, however, has taken this challenge on and has made some remarkable breakthroughs with what they call Duplex, a technology that conducts natural “real world” conversations on the phone for you like scheduling certain types of appointments, or booking tables at the restaurants.

 Like a robo-PA.

-The remarkable thing is, it actually sounds like a real person talking.
+The remarkable thing is that it actually sounds like a real person talking.
 Check it out.

 Here’s an example of Duplex scheduling a hair salon appointment: